-The Cameo: Some graphics are reused from Final Fantasy I, such as the "Machine" miniboss, whose depiction is shared with FF1's WarMECH.
+The Cameo: Some graphics are reused from Final Fantasy, such as the "Machine" miniboss, whose depiction matches WarMECH in the original Final Fantasy.
 (In the Japanese versions of both games, this enemy is called "Death Machine".)

 Contractual Boss Immunity: Subverted.
 Nearly every boss prior to the very endgame is susceptible to being instantly killed by petrification... and in the original Gameboy version, the final boss can be one-hit killed by a chainsaw due to a glitch.